 Lauren delivers media savvy attention to thought leadership content and story development.Read More...

-Thing you’d never know: Still learning how to ride a bike
+Thing you’d never know: Co-hosted a radio show

 An enthusiast for the written word who prides herself on aggressive project management, Jen brings both marketing and communications experience to her role at Bateman Group.Read More...